-Here's what that means for self-employed borrowers: Mortgage lenders are looking at your net profit, not your gross profit.
-Any losses or business expenses you "write off" on your taxes isn't something lenders can count as income.
+Here's what that means for self-employed borrowers: Mortgage lenders look at your net profit, not your gross profit.
+Any losses or business expenses you "write off" on your taxes aren't something lenders can count as income.

 If your business made $100,000 last year, but you wrote off $50,000 in losses or expenses, lenders will only count the remaining $50,000 as effective income toward a mortgage.

 Needless to say, that can come as a shock to many prospective borrowers.
 Self-employed Veterans should keep this "net v. gross" difference top of mind if a home purchase is on their horizon.